tastyigniter/ti-ext-api/docs/index.md

 ## Usage

-This section explains how to integrate the API extension into your own extension if you're building an extension that provides API resources.
+This section covers how to integrate the API extension into your own extension if you're building an extension that provides API resources.
 The API extension provides a simple API for defining and managing resources, allowing you to create, read, update, and delete data in TastyIgniter.

 ### Defining resource controllers